“Ninety percent of all millionaires become so through real estate.”

 Many real estate investors will tell you that “money is made on the purchase of the home”.
 While it can be hard to find discounted deals, (especially when shopping on MLS), getting connected, telling people what you are looking for, finding out the motivations of the seller, and having a savvy realtor will all you help find and negotiate the best possible prices up front and give you some instant equity.

-But in real estate, the bank will match your money somewhere between 3 and 5 times for every dollar you put in.
-So, $100K won’t just buy you $100K worth of property, it could allow you to get as much as $500K worth of investment properties.
+In real estate, the bank will match your money somewhere between 3 and 5 times for every dollar you put in.
+So, $100K won’t just buy you $100K worth of property, it allows you to get as much as $500K worth of investment properties.

-You’d have to have a 15% return on your $100K in stocks to accomplish the same gain.
+You’d have to have a 15% return on your $100K in stocks to accomplish the same gain of 3% in real estate.

 Real estate investing has many accounting benefits for investors.
 One of them is depreciation.
 Accountants can create a “loss on paper” by depreciating the value of your home, which serves to reduce or eliminate the taxes payable today.
 Yes, this paper loss does eventually get “recaptured” by the government when you ultimately sell your home, but a dollar in your pocket today is always worth more than a dollar in 10 or 15 year from now.